 In this paper, we apply Differential Transform Method (DTM) coupled with Laplace Transform Method to solve wave equations and wave-like equations which arise very frequently in physical problems related to engineering and applied sciences.
-It is observed that the proposed technique gives excellent accuracy for the finding and is very user-friendly.
-Several examples are given to re-conrm the efciency of the suggested algorithm.
+It is observed that the proposed technique works very well and gives rapidly converging series solutions.
+Several examples are given to re-confirm the efficiency of the suggested algorithm.
 The graphs were performed by using Mathematica-8.